pipacs/looper/README.md

 # Dependencies

-1. Install the Unicorn Hat HD dependencies according to https://github.com/pimoroni/unicorn-hat-hd
+1. Install the Unicorn Hat HD software according to https://github.com/pimoroni/unicorn-hat-hd

 2. Then install these extra packages: